 Choose a space you can dedicate to your art – not necessary for weeks on end, just long enough for your painting/drawing session (I’d plan for an hour at least).

-If you have access to outdoor space and away from others (and if the weather continues to be glorious as it has been in the UK!) – use it.
+If you have access to a garden- use it.
 If it’s warm enough, paint in it.
 Do you have a view you can paint, or plants you can observe?
 If not ensure you take breaks in your outdoor space for fresh air at regular intervals (every hour or so) – taking a little walk if you can, to stop you staying in one fixed position for prolonged periods of time (if you don’t have an outdoor space make sure you walk around the space you do have once an hour, for circulation and a healthy mind).
 If you are going to paint with oils inside you might like to set up a brush washing station outside – it doesn’t have to be elaborate, just a bottle of solvent and a bucket with a lid and a rag to blot rinsed brushes on.
-Do not bring your solvents in the home while self isolating.

 Set your space up by a window if possible, if not at least an electric light source.
 If you can be near both – even better!
 That way you can work into the night if you want to.